triaxia/NppSalt/README.md

    people from overwriting each other's changes.
 Note there is no way for a plug-in to cancel out a Notepad++ file save operation, hence this is the best NppSalt can do for now.

-To compile the plug-in, simply open NppSalt.sln using Visual Studio 2010 (or high) and build.
+To compile the plug-in, simply open NppSalt.sln using Visual Studio 2010 (or a later version) and build.
 To deploy the plug-in, simply copy NppSalt.dll to Notepad++'s Plugins folder.

 Peter Gu